-An additional temperature probe is available to measure the ambient temperature when the HMT337 (with probe warming) is used.
+An additional temperature probe is available to measure the ambient temperature on the PTU307 (with probe warming) and PTU30T transmitter models.
 The additional temperature probe allows you to measure other humidity quantities apart from dewpoint and mixing ratio.
 The temperature probe must be connected to the transmitter at the factory.
-Do not cut and reconnect the cable yourself.
+Do not cut and re-connect the cable yourself.

-You must install the additional temperature probe in the same measurement environment as the HMT337 probe.
+You must install the additional temperature probe in the same measurement environment as the PTU307 probe.
 Make sure that heat does not transfer from the warmed probe to the temperature probe.
-For an example installation, refer to section Example of Installation Through Roof on page 191.